 Summarize.
-Before describing your position in detail, briefly describe the points that you will be covering to give listeners an idea of what your testimony will cover.
+Before describing your position in detail, briefly describe the points that you will be making to give listeners an idea of what your testimony will cover.

 Back it up.
-Provide brief, logical arguments why you are supporting a certain position on an issue.
-If you can tell a story about how the issue will affect you or your family, be sure to include that information.
-Also, try to include specific facts to back up your position.
-If you need help developing this portion of your testimony, contact the OEC for fact sheets and “green papers” on environmental issues.
+Provide brief, logical arguments as to why you are supporting a certain position on an issue.
+If you can tell a story about how the issue will affect you, your community, or your family, be sure to include that information.
+Also, try to include a few specific facts from reputable sources to back up your position.

 Be courteous.
 After introducing yourself, thank your audience for the opportunity to submit testimony on the issue.
-Make sure that your testimony is polite, logical, and articulate throughout and avoid negative or confrontational language.
-Let the strength of your testimony come from the facts that you present.
-End your testimony with another thank you.
+Make sure that your testimony is polite, logical, and articulate throughout, and avoid personal attacks on individual lawmakers or confrontational language.
+Let the strength of your testimony come from the facts and your personal perspective that you present.

-Although you can usually just submit written testimony on an issue, it is recommended that you appear in person and present your statement orally.
+Although you can usually just submit written testimony on an issue, if you are able to deliver your testimony in person, it is recommended that you do so and present your statement orally.
 Oral testimony is far more powerful and persuasive than a written statement.
 Before you attend a public hearing, prepare by doing the following:

-Breathe and relax.
-While you are waiting to speak take deep breathes to relax.
-Once you are feeling relaxed, try to concentrate your attention on the meeting rather than on what you are planning to say.
-You have already practiced so don’t psyche yourself out!
+Relax and breathe.
 If you are nervous when you get up to speak, you do not have to start right away.
-Look at your notes and take a couple deep breathes before beginning
+Look at your notes and take a couple deep breaths before beginning.

-Speak clearly and slowly.
-If you are nervous you may speak more quickly than normal which may cause you to stumble or confuse your audience.
-Make an effort to slow your speech and use short sentences.
-This will make you easier to understand and may also help calm your nerves.
-Also, drink plenty of water before you speak so that your mouth does not dry out.
+Speak clearly and pause for emphasis.
+If you are nervous, you may speak more quickly than normal, which may cause you to stumble or confuse your audience.
+Make an effort to slow your speech, use short sentences, and pause for emphasis when you make key points.

 Make eye contact.
-As you speak, be sure to look up from your speech as often as possible to make eye contact with members of the audience.
-Eye contact builds trust between a speaker and an audience.
+As you speak, be sure to look up from your notes as often as possible to make eye contact with whomever you are directing your comments.

 Tell the truth.
-If a legislator asks you a question that you do not know how to answer DO NOT make something up.
-Instead, say that you do not know but will be sure to follow up by finding and providing the answer for their records after the meeting.
+If a legislator asks you a question that you do not know how to answer, DO NOT make something up.
+Instead, say that you do not know and either offer to follow up or defer to another witness who may be able to answer.
+If you offer to follow up after the hearing, provide a response to the chairperson’s office for their records after the meeting.